 In early 2017, the Federal Government loosened laws to allow easier importation of medicinal cannabis from suppliers overseas.
 Even though domestic cultivation became legal in 2016, an adequate local supply in Australia has yet to be produced.

-Medicinal marijuana isn’t approved by the Therapeutic Goods Association (TGA) as a registered good so special approval is needed to take it and it needs to be prescribed by an authorised doctor.
+Medicinal cannabis isn’t approved by the Therapeutic Goods Association (TGA) as a registered good so special approval is needed to take it and it needs to be prescribed by an authorised doctor.

-Doctors can apply to become ‘authorised prescribers’ of specific non-listed drugs to patients with particular medical conditions.
-Alternatively, doctors can apply for medicinal marijuana on behalf of their patients through the ‘Special Access Scheme’.
+Doctors can apply to become ‘Authorised Prescribers’ of specific non-listed drugs to patients with particular medical conditions.
+Alternatively, doctors can apply for medicinal cannabis on behalf of their patients through the ‘Special Access Scheme’.